Whether you want to distribute an album, an EP, LP or single, they are referred to as "Releases" in your account.

 Language of Lyrics is the language in which the lyrics are sung.
 If there are no vocals, please select "Instrumental".

 10) Soundrop also supplies ISRC codes if you don't have one yet.
 An ISRC is a unique code for each audio file (just like a UPC barcode is a unique code for the entire release)

-Lastly, we need to know whether or not the track is a cover song.
-If it is, we'll charge a one-time fee of $9.99 to set up a cover song license.
-If it's an original or a work that's in the public domain it's free!
-Unsure if your song qualifies for public domain?
-Click here to find out!
+Lastly, we need to know whether or not the track is a cover song requiring licensing, an original work, or using a composition that's in the public domain.
+Click here to find out if your song qualifies for the public domain!